chandan-ksolves/Apps-Installer-IT/README.md

-# Crowdstrike-Installer
+# Apps-Installer-IT
-Creating a release repo for the Installation of Crowdstrike in Windows
+Creating a release repo for the Installation of IT Apps in windows